-Nothing says Labor Day like ribs on the grill.
+Nothing says summer like ribs on the grill.
 And I’ll try not to sound like I’m bragging, but this version is pretty darn amazing.
-First cooked in the oven then finished on the grill, they’re sticky…they’re sweet and they’re crazy delicious (not to mention simple).
-So say goodbye to summer and give ‘em a spin this Labor Day weekend.
+First cooked in the oven then finished on the grill, they’re sticky, they’re sweet, and they’re crazy delicious (not to mention simple).

 2 racks of pork spareribs, about 4 pounds